Our Staff

 Raudel Bobadilla, MPH, CHW-I

-Raudel Bobadilla is a Senior Research Coordinator and Community Health Worker Instructor (CHW-I) who serves as the Program Manager for the UT Health San Antonio South Central AIDS Education and Training Center (AETC).
+Raudel Bobadilla is a Program Manager and Community Health Worker Instructor (CHW-I) who serves as the Program Manager for the UT Health San Antonio South Central AIDS Education and Training Center (AETC).
 He has built a vital skill set for engaging and partnering with communities, care providers, and clinics to improve the population’s health.
 He has collaborated with community members, leaders, and organizations to connect the public to services and research opportunities in multiple projects.
 Mr. Bobadilla brings considerable experience as the Program Coordinator and Case Manager for the STOP HCC-HCV program, a CPRIT-funded grant to implement HCV screening and linkage to treatment in rural FQHCs.
 He helped create innovative treatment pathways within 18 clinics across 14 counties in South Texas.
 Mr. Bobadilla also serves as the CHW Manager for the TACKLE HIV/HCV Co-infection project.
 He manages a team CHWs throughout South Texas to improve patient navigation and ensure movement through the HCV and HIV care continuum.
 Through close collaboration with each clinic, Mr. Bobadilla trains staff in program protocols, adapts the care model to each site’s context, and serves as lead contact between clinic partners and the research team.

 Ludivina Hernandez, CHW-I